Avanthikamani/T-FLIPFLOP-POSEDGE/README.md

 **Procedure**

-1. Type the program in Quartus software.
+1. Type the program in Quartus software

 2. Compile and run the program.